Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

 # Research Interests

-My research interests lie in the **machine learning** algorithms.
-I am particularly interested in their applications on **computer graphics** and **computer vision**.
-I am currently working on learning for 3D fracture assembly problem.
-I worked on mesh parameterization and graph matching problems during my undergraduate studies.
+My research interests lie at the intersection of **computer vision**, **computer graphics**, and **machine learning**, with a focus on addressing challenges related to 3D object geometric analysis.
+Currently, my research focuses on the 3D fracture assembly problem and dexterous grasp generation.
+With a background in graph matching and mesh parameterization, I aim to develop algorithms that enable efficient and accurate representation for 3D world.

 # Publication